SEDGE: Structural Extrapolated Data Generation: Model Estimation and Data Generation

 \subsection{Structure-Informed Extrapolated Data Generation}

-Having estimated the required conditional distribution $p(\mathbf{Z}\,|\,\mathbf{X})$ (called likelihood) under different data availability settings, we now describe how to generate samples to satisfy novel combinations of specifications. \paragraph{Optimization-based generation.} When the numbers of $\mathbf{X}$ and $\mathbf{Z}$ are relatively small, we can directly generate extrapolated samples via optimization.
+Having estimated conditional distribution $p(\mathbf{Z}\,|\,\mathbf{X})$ (called likelihood) under different data availability settings, we now describe how to generate samples to satisfy novel combinations of specifications. \paragraph{Optimization-based generation.} When the numbers of $\mathbf{X}$ and $\mathbf{Z}$ are relatively small, we can directly generate extrapolated samples via optimization.
 Usually in these cases the specifications and features are given.
 We initialize from the empirical prior, i.e., $ \mathbf{X}_{init} \sim p^{\mathcal{D}}_{\mathbf{X}}$, and perform gradient ascent to maximize the conditional probability $p(\mathbf{Z}\,|\,\mathbf{X})$ to achieve extrapolation on novel specification combinations.
 The sparsity and conditional independence structure implied by the model significantly stabilizes optimization, as each feature is influenced by only a limited subset of specifications, reducing gradient conflicts.

 \paragraph{Diffusion-based generation.} In more general settings with high-dimensional feature and specification spaces, optimization-based generation can be sensitive to initialization, as the region of attraction for high-likelihood solutions may be small.
 To address this issue, we adopt the diffusion posterior sampling framework of \cite{chung2022dps} to guide the step-wise sampling process to satisfy the novel combination of specification characterized by the {\it structured} $p(\mathbf{Z}\,|\,\mathbf{X})$.
 To align with the algorithm, we train a diffusion model on $\mathbf{X}$ (if the features are not given, we train the diffusion model on the estimated features $\hat{\mathbf{X}} = f(\mathbf{Y_X})$).
-We then generate data points from Gaussian noise and gradually apply the constraint of the likelihood in the reversed denoising process, enabling extrapolated data generation under novel combinations of specifications.
-Complete algorithms for both generation methods are given in Appendix~\ref{app: sedge algorithm}.
+We then generate data points from Gaussian noise and gradually apply the constraint of the likelihood in the reversed denoising process, enabling extrapolated data generation under novel specification combinations.
+Complete algorithmsare given in Appendix~\ref{app: sedge algorithm}.